 A dance of shapes.
 A title card tells us this is an experiment in conveying the mental images of music in a visual form.
 Liszt's "Second Hungarian Rhapsody" is the music.
 The shapes, all two-dimensional, are circles primarily, with some squares and rectangles, and a few triangles.
 The shapes move rhythmically to the music: receding from view or moving across the screen.
 Red circles on a blue background; light blue squares; white rectangles.
 Then, a red background of many circles with a few in the foreground.
 Red gives way to blue then to white.
 Shapes reappear as Liszt's themes re-occur.
 Then, with a few staccato notes and images, it's over.
-Written by

 Did You Know?